Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/01-components/C25A-General-Card.md

 Card

 - on hover - card animates
-- on hover of title - highlight appears (see styleguide)
+- on hover of title - hover style change occurs (see styleguide)
-- on click of title - redirect to appropriate template
+- on click of title - redirects to appropriate template
 - on hover of share icon - highlight appears (see styleguide)
 - on click of share icon - tooltip appears with share options
 - on click of favorite icon (authenticated) - item saved in user profile
 - on click of favorite icon (unauthenticated) - login/signup modal appears